 Last year we got Toy Story Land, and of course this year everything starts with Star Wars: Galaxy’s Edge, and this giant 14-acre land is going to change the way guests visit theme parks.
 Construction on it is coming to a finish and it will be ready by August 29, 2019.

-Besides Galaxy’s Edge there are other construction projects to follow around the Studios like Lightning McQueen’s Racing Academy which is a revolutionary show/experience based on the Cars franchise and is opening at the end of March.
-Mickey and Minnie’s Runaway Railway, a new innovative dark ride based on Mickey and Minnie, is taking the place of The Great Movie Ride inside the Chinese Theater too.
+Besides Galaxy’s Edge there are other construction projects around the Studios like the newly opened Lightning McQueen’s Racing Academy which is a revolutionary show/experience based on the Cars franchise, as well as Mickey and Minnie’s Runaway Railway, a new innovative dark ride based on Mickey and Minnie.
+This is taking the place of The Great Movie Ride inside the Chinese Theater.

 Plus Hollywood Studios is undergoing lots of transportation enhancements like the Disney Skyliner and upgrades to the Parking lot.
 Here are the updates currently going on…